 Scraping podcast data for advertisers

 Podcasts are one of the largest growing entertainment mediums, both in size and outreach.
 Advertisers are also reaping the rewards of this rapidly growing industry.
-The total market estimate of podcast advertising revenue is projected to exceed $1 billion in 2021.1 Consumers have better brand recall and are more likely to purchased goods or services heard on a podcast than other forms of digital advertisements.2
+The total data market estimate of podcast advertising revenue is projected to exceed $1 billion in 2021.1 Consumers have better brand recall and are more likely to purchased goods or services heard on a podcast than other forms of digital advertisements.2

 However, unlike other digital ads, podcast ad costs are calculated per 1000 downloads.3 The ideal target audience is loyal enough to purchase whatever the content creators advertise, yet small in relative size to minimize advertising costs.